qsine/chromixium_sync/README.md

 To specify another user (must exist on the machine):
  - sudo ./chromixium_sync.sh --install repo_name user_name
-  * I have not tested push/pull into other users yet.

 Note that installing with custom names will create a shortcut with the custom names as the default.
 Edit the chromixium_sync.desktop file in ~/.local/share/applications to change names.